So who is this guy?

 Well, that would be me (the one in the center -- with Goldie and Luther at the local dog park).

-I'm a former news editor and copy editor at the Los Angeles Times who has been compiled everything I can find about my paternal grandmother's family for about 30 years.
+I'm a former news editor and copy editor at the Los Angeles Times who has been compiled everything I can find about my paternal grandmother's family for about 40 years.
 In 1998, I made the leap from newspapers to the Internet, taking a position as editorial manager at GeoCities.
 In 1998, the company was bought by Yahoo! (which hosts The Family Parmelee website) and, like most of the staff, I was laid off the following year.
 I returned to The Times on a part-time basis in 2000 and taught a copy-editing class at the University of Southern California for several semesters.
-As circulation at The Times plummeted 20% in recent years, ownership changed and changed again and round after round of buyouts were offered.
-In the spring of 2008, I decided to get while the getting was good and opted for early retirement.
-So, in May 2008, I landed a part-time copy-editing gig at Orange Coast magazine in Newport Beach, and, in December 2009, I was named managing editor.
+As circulation at The Times plummeted in recent years, ownership changed and changed again and round after round of buyouts were offered.
+In the spring of 2008, I decided to get while the getting was good.
+In May 2008, I landed a part-time copy-editing gig at Orange Coast magazine in Newport Beach, and was named managing editor in December 2009.
 I retired in January, 2015, and six weeks later I found myself undergoing triple-bypass surgery.
-Recovery is going well and I'm trying to put this website back on the tracks.

 A few years ago I published a family magazine, and since then I've fielded questions from others who are pursuing their Parmelee roots, no matter how they spell it.
 Although each puzzle has different pieces, the answer nearly always leads back to John Parmelee Sr., one of the founders of Guilford, Conn., in 1635 -- just 15 years after the Pilgrims' arrival.